The impressive 24.5-acre Millennium Park sits in the Loop area of Chicago, not far from the shore of Lake Michigan.

 During the summer, there are free movies, concerts, and events at Pritzker Pavilion.

 When you’ve got your selfie in front of the stage, continue southwest along the pathway until you see the highlight of your walking tour.

-Frank Gehry-designed Jay Pritzker Pavilion, also known as BP Pedestrian Bridge, is a beautiful stainless steel pedestrian bridge which leads to Maggie Daley Park.
+Frank Gehry-designed Jay Pritzker Pavilion, also known as BP Pedestrian Bridge, is a beautiful stainless steel pedestrian bridge that leads to Maggie Daley Park.

 BP Bridge leads travels over Columbus Drive and has an excellent view of the cityscape!